-On May 23, 2023, the Company announced (please see sedar.com) the maiden independent NI 43-101 compliant resource estimate based on drill results from the 2022-23 resource delineation drilling program at La Romanera and La Infanta deposits, part of Emerita's wholly owned Iberian Belt West project ("IBW" or the "Project").
+On May 23, 2023, the Company announced the maiden independent NI 43-101 compliant resource estimate based on drill results from the 2022-23 resource delineation drilling program at the La Romanera and La Infanta deposits, part of Emerita's wholly owned IBW project.
 Mineral Resource estimation was completed by Wardell Armstrong International Limited ("WAI") using drillhole databases and geological models developed by the Emerita geology team and subsequently verified and refined in collaboration with WAI.
 WAI has considerable experience working with deposits in the Iberian Belt and has completed similar studies for producing operations in the region.
 IBW hosts three previously identified massive sulphide deposits: La Infanta, La Romanera and El Cura.
-Initial exploration work has recently commenced at El Cura and all deposits are open for expansion along strike and at depth.
-Drilling is expected to continue at IBW through 2023 and into 2024 targeting continued expansion of the IBW resource.
-Metallurgical testing of the deposits is commencing.